-Specify, if the I/O bank must be reset to the default technology.
-I/O banks are numbered 0-7 (bank0, bank1, ..., bank7).
+Specifies the I/O bank to be reset to the default technology.
+I/O banks are numbered 0-7 (bank0, bank1, bank7).

 Any pins that are assigned to the specified I/O bank but are incompatible with the default technology are unassigned.